Great Barrier Reef Day Trips Snorkeling & Diving Information

 Try Snorkeling or Scuba Diving

 There are around 28 Great Barrier Reef tour companies operating snorkeling and scuba diving tours from both Cairns & Port Douglas in Australia.
 Some Cairns reef tours can include introductory scuba diving, very popular for people who wish to get up close and personal with The Great Barrier Reef, a very good way to explore the marine life and coral species.
+The idea of the introductory diving is to introduce you to the sport of scuba diving.
+No experience is necessary, you just have to be medically fit with no asthma.
+You will have to fill out a medical waiver form on arrival to make sure you pass the requirements to be allowed to dive.

 What are the Best Tide Times to Visit the Great Barrier Reef?